ObserveRTC/schemas/README.md

 ## ObserveRTC Schemas

-Schemas describes the communication between services in ObserveRTC stack.
-Schema is manifested into diffeerent languages to make it easy to integrate ObserveRTC.
-Currently the following language bindings are generated from the schema:
+Schemas describe the communication between services in the ObserveRTC stack.
+The schema is manifested into different languages to make it easy to integrate ObserveRTC.
+Currently, the following language bindings are generated from the schema:

- * [typescript/javascript](#npm) available as an npm library.
+* [TypeScript/JavaScript](#npm) available as an npm library.
- * [Redshift](redshift-tables/) to integrate Reports for AWS Redshift.
+* [Redshift](redshift-tables/) to integrate reports for AWS Redshift.
- * [csv](csv-headers/) when exporting Reports in csv format from observer, the orders of the columns might be important
+* [CSV](csv-headers/) when exporting reports in CSV format from the observer, the order of the columns might be important.

 # Install